aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/how-to-set-chart-axis-properties/_index.md

 title: How to Set Chart Axis Properties in C++
 articleTitle: How to Set Chart Axis Properties
 linktitle: How to Set Chart Axis Properties
-description: "Chart axis tuning using Aspose.Words for C++."
+description: "Chart axis tuning using C++."
 type: docs
 weight: 20
 url: /cpp/how-to-set-chart-axis-properties/